-Sega history can be traced back when the company was referred to as “Service-Games”.
+We can trace the History of Sega back when the company was referred to “Service Games. ”

 It is a gigantic company that has several offices all over the world.

-When we play “Sonic the Hedgehog”, we can definitely say that the company has done an outstanding job.
+When we play “Sonic the Hedgehog”, we can say that the company has done an outstanding job.

-Also, most video game fans do not know that before the release of some of the most popular video games, the company experienced major losses before it could compete in the gaming industry.
+Also, most video game fans do not know that before the release of some of the most popular video games, the company experienced major losses.

 The History of Sega

-American businessmen Martin Bromley, James Humpert, including Irving Bromberg established a company known as Standard Games in Honolulu Hawaii.
+American businessmen Martin Bromley, James Humpert, including Irving Bromberg established a company known as “Standard Games” in Honolulu Hawaii.

-The company was to provide coin-operated amusement-machines to the military.
+The company was to provide coin-operated amusement machines to the military.

-They all agreed that there were a huge number of military-personnel who needed something to keep them busy during their free time in World War II.
+They all agreed that there were a huge number of military personnel who needed something to keep them busy during their free time in World War II.

-Then after the war, the business founders sold the company and formed a new distributor known as Service Games.
+After the war, business founders sold the company and formed a new distributor known as “Service Games.”

 But in 1951, the United States government outlawed slot machines in US territories.